-Welcome to EarthRise Center at the Institute of Noetic Sciences.
-Please take a few moments to acquaint yourself with our guest guidelines (or download a PDF version of our guest guidelines).
+Please take a few moments to acquaint yourself with our guest tips and guidelines, or download a PDF version of our guest guidelines.

 Arrival On Campus

 There will be signs indicating check-in locations and parking.

 At the beginning of your stay, your group will receive a welcome orientation by our staff to relay important information about the site.
 This will include an outline of emergency procedures and waivers for each individual.

 - Check-in time is 4PM and check-out time is 9AM, unless otherwise arranged and noted.
 On the last day, you are welcome to leave your luggage in the dormitory hallway until the conclusion of your retreat.

 - We have single and double occupancy rooms, with one or two beds in eight different buildings located closely together.
 Each dormitory has hallway bathrooms that are shared between all overnight guests in that dormitory.